 The MacBook Pro series currently comes in two colour finishes: silver and Space Grey, while the MacBook series is available in Gold and Rose Gold as well.
 Is the MacBook Pro ever likely to adopt the gold colour?

 It's a possibility.
-But our prediction is that Apple will continue to offer gold as an option on its consumer-focused laptops, while keeping the more business-like silver and space-grey for the professional machines.
+But our prediction is that Apple will continue to offer gold (there's actually a new shade that mutes the pink tints of Rose Gold down subtly to a shade referred to as Gold - as seen on the new iPad and iPhone 8) as an option on its consumer-focused laptops, while keeping the more business-like silver and space-grey for the professional machines.

 2018 MacBook Pro: 4K Screen